-The ISL is expected to give the national viewers a break from the plethora of prestigious international football, and treat themselves with a better experience of the domestic football.
+The ISL Football Games are expected to give the national viewers a break from the plethora of prestigious international football, and treat themselves with a better experience of the domestic football, The Indian Super League.

-The match fixtures for the 2018-19 season have been released on the official ISL website.
-However, fixtures have been announced for only till the 17th of December and update on the remaining matches will be provided on a later date.
+The ISL Fixtures for the 2018-19 season have been released on the official Indian Super League website.
+However, ISL Football Games have been announced for only till the 17th of December and update on the remaining matches will be provided on a later date.

-The opening match will be played between two-time champions ATK and two-time finalists Kerala Blasters, which is set to be hosted at the Yuva Bharati Krirangan (Salt Lake Stadium) in Kolkata on 29th September 2018.
+The opening match for the ISL 2018-19 will be played between two-time champions ATK and two-time finalists Kerala Blasters, which is set to be hosted at the Yuva Bharati Krirangan (Salt Lake Stadium) in Kolkata on 29th September 2018.
 The curtain raiser will showcase an old rivalry between the two sides, who have previously met in the semi-final round of the tournament.

 The ISL will run alongside the 2018-19 season of the I-League, and both domestic and foreign players have had to make the choice between both the top tier football leagues of India.
 Also, there will be a major change in the way matches have been played in the ISL previously.